Awards

 Accomplishments also considered could be leadership of nutrition education and behavior programs or collaborations and publication of scholarly materials related to nutrition education and behavior.

-Congratulations to the 2023 award recipient: Amy Mobley, PhD
+Congratulations to the 2024 award recipient: Nurgul Fitzgerald, PhD, MS, RD

 Past Winners Include: